sirisacademic/development-guide/_pages/javascript/frameworks.md

 #### When not to use:
 - Applications that don't require any updating (create, update, delete) of data.
-- When the cost of updating an app's architecture to flux is more than the cost of writing the software as it exists.
+- When the cost of updating an app's architecture to Redux is more than the cost of writing the software as it exists.

 #### Pros:
-- Easily add non-REST services to a front end, in a transparent way.
+- Predictability and simplicity
-- Cleans up complex data flow by using uni-directional data flow.
+- Unidirectional data flow and immutability
-- Cleans up complex async behavior and nested callbacks by using an evented system and functionality to wait for data.
+- Separation of data and presentation
-- Can use simple JavaScript objects rather than a complex framework.
+- Extensibility (via middlewares)
-- Easily tie components together in a clean way.
+- Popularity and community
-- Requires little 3rd party software.
+- Tooling support
 #### Cons:
-- More verbose in file and directory structure.
+- Boilerplate (views, action types, action creators, reducers, selectors, …)
-- Finding best way to use can be difficult for beginners.
+- No out-of-the-box solution for dealing with side-effects (available through middlewares such as redux-thunk or redux-saga)
-- Can be hard to find a good structure when beginning.
+- Actions are disconnected from their effect (which is defined in the reducer)